habeebsl/habeebsl/README.md

 * 🌍  I'm based in Edo State, Nigeria
 * ✉️  You can contact me at [habeebsalami09@gmail.com](mailto:habeebsalami09@gmail.com)
 * 🚀  I'm currently working on [AI therapist](http://ai-therapist-rho.vercel.app)
-* 🧠  I'm learning Node.js and FastAPI
+* 🧠  I'm learning Nodejs and FastAPI
 * 🤝  I'm open to collaborating on interesting projects as a backend developer

 ### Skills